Buying a car, whether new or used, is a big investment. If you have time to shop around for the best price, consider waiting for a deal or price drop.

-If you’re shopping for a new vehicle, Clark recommends getting your loan pre-approved and shopping around online to find the best deal.
+If you’re shopping for a new vehicle, Clark recommends that you get a pre-approved loan.
+Then, shop around online to find the best deal.
 For those looking to buy a used vehicle, shopping around is even more important because no one knows exactly what a used vehicle is worth.
 Clark recommends shopping at as many online and in-person dealerships as possible to figure out how much similar used models are going for.

 The Best Time of the Month To Buy a Car

-If you’re shopping for a new car, Kelley Blue Book recommends checking the incentives on a vehicle at the beginning of the month.
-Once you’ve priced the vehicle online, head to the dealership between the 16th and 20th to shop and then negotiate and make your purchase during the last two or three days of the month.
+If you’re shopping for a new car, KBB recommends checking the incentives on a vehicle early in the month.
+Once you’ve priced the vehicle online, head to the dealership between the 16th and 20th.
+This is the time to shop.
+Finally, negotiate and make your purchase during the last two or three days of the month.